CrowdHailer/raxx/README.md

 The return value is a map with three keys, the status, the headers, and the body.

 ### Minimal

+With the power of Elixirs pattern matching against maps it is possible to handle request routing without a dsl.

 ```elixir
 defmodule BasicRouter do
   # handle the root path